comunica/Article-SSWS2020-AMF/content/problem-statement.md

     5. {:#hypo-cache-5} Query evaluation with a cold cache is significantly slower than query evaluation with a warm cache.
     6. {:#hypo-cache-6} With a warm cache, Bloom filters achieve lower query evaluation times compared to GCS.
 3. {:#question-dynamic-restriction}
-    **To what extent can TPF server load be reduced by _dynamically restricting_ AMF generation?**
+    **What impact do _different AMF generation thresholds_ have on server load and query evaluation?**
     <br />
     Earlier work introduced AMF as a feature that was always enabled.
     However, some specific AMFs may be too expensive for servers to calculate on the fly.
-    As such, it may be beneficial to only _dynamically enable_ AMFs under specific circumstances, e.g., by only allowing AMFs to be requested for queries with result count lower than a certain threshold.
+    As such, it may be beneficial to only enable AMF for queries that have a result count lower than a certain threshold.
     <br />
     **Hypotheses:**
     1. {:#hypo-dynamic-restriction-1} Lower thresholds slow down query execution with cached AMFs.